UniMath/agda-unimath/src/metric-spaces/functor-precategory-set-functions-isometry-metric-spaces.lagda.md

 ## Properties

-### The precategory functor from metric spaces and isometries to sets and functions is faithful
+### The functor from metric spaces and isometries to sets and functions is faithful

 ```agda
 module _